mesosphere/usi/docs/code-culture.md

 Code golf is a game in which you implement some program in as few characters as possible.

-We prefer not to play this game when working on Marathon.
+We prefer not to play this game when working on USI.
 Instead, we focus on removing noise (boilerplate), while preserving valuable signal pertaining to the problem at hand.

 ### On Imports